Yes! Two weekends inna row!!

 And then I joined my friends Vera and Nick as the headline band straight after who couldn't decide on a name.
 Code Plain I think we ended up as... performing 12305te Nacht, Silence is Sexy (in which I clowned annoyance with a newspaper) and Was Ist Ist.

 It was lots of fun and went fantastically well and at 5.30am we finally left the dressing room and I found my way across London on the night bus to Paddington without having slept for a 7am train.

-But I forgot to take any photos.
+But I forgot to take any photos myself.
 So those below are me on the train, the T-shirt N.U kindly gave me as a gift and my pre-show selfie.
-I will get photo and video at some point then will share.

 I got home at midday and slept for an hour and a half then went to perform at Whitleigh Green for a St Georges Day event.
 Family friendly ish for half an hour.
 More fun even though it was raining.
 A lot!!

 And so a week went by when I was back at werk and also rehearsing like crazy for a 45 minute set at Hornsey Town Hall Arts Centre on the next (last) Saturday.